-For Identifiler analyses, the analysis method will be SDPD v2 Analysis Method, the panel will be Identifiler_v2, and the size standard will be CE_G5_HID_GS500.
+For Identifiler analyses, the analysis method will be SDPD v2rmalysis Method, the panel will be Identifiler_v2, and the size standard will be CE_G5_HID_GS500.

-For Minifiler analyses, the analysis method will be Minifiler Analysis Method, the panel will be Minifiler_GS500_v1, and the size standard will be CE-G5_HID_GS500.
+For Minifiler analyses, the analysis method will be Minifiler Anapparts Method, the panel will be Minifiler_GS500_v1, and the size standard will be CE_G5_HID_GS500.

-For Yfiler analyses, the analysis method will be SDPD Yfiler Analysis Method, the panel will be Yfiler_v2, and the size standard will be CE_G5_HID_GS500.
+For Yfiler analyses, the analysis method will be SDPD Yfil nalysis Method, the panel will be Yfiler_v2, and the size standard will be CE_G5_HID_GS500.

 Samples run on the 310s will require a Matrix file, samples run on the 3130 will not require a Matrix file as the Spectral is applied to the sample in real time on the 3130.
-The analysis parameters for the SDPD Analysis Method v2 are as follows:

-Note: In general, these analysis parameters will not change with the exception of the analysis range which will be dependent on the electrophoresis of each run.
-If peak amplitude thresholds greater than 75rfu are required for analysis of specific samples, a separate Analysis Method should be used.
+Note: In general, analysis parameters will not change with the exception of the analysis range which will be dependent on the electrophoresis of each run.